ocodista/trampar-de-casa/apps/auto-email-sender/roles-assigner/README.md

 - Fetches active subscribers and roles from Supabase.
 - Matches subscribers with roles based on certain criteria.
-- Stores these matches in Redis.
+- Stores these matches in MongoDb.
 - Processes the data in batches to optimize resource utilization.

 ## Flow Diagram